Robert Torrens O'Neill

-The Hon.
-Robert Torrens O'Neill JP DL (10 January 1845 – 25 July 1910), was an Irish Conservative, and later Irish Unionist politician who sat in the House of Commons of the United Kingdom from 1885 to 1910.
+The Honourable Robert Torrens O'Neill (10 January 1845 – 25 July 1910) was an Irish Conservative, and later Irish Unionist politician who sat in the House of Commons of the United Kingdom from 1885 to 1910.

 Early life

 O'Neill was the third son of William O'Neill, 1st Baron O'Neill (who was born William Chichester), and his first wife, Henrietta Torrens, daughter of Hon.
 Robert Torrens, a Judge of the Irish Court of Common Pleas.
 O'Neill was educated first at Harrow School and then at Brasenose College, Oxford, graduating with a B.A. and, later, an M.A.

 Military career

-In 1863, Robert was commissioned as a Lieutenant in the 4th Battalion of the Royal Inniskilling Fusiliers.
-He was promoted to Captain two years later, and he later became a Colonel in 1881.
+In 1863, Robert was commissioned as a lieutenant in the 4th Battalion of the Royal Inniskilling Fusiliers.
+He was promoted to captain two years later, and he later became a colonel in 1881.
 His military service was partially sidelined as his political career began, and he eventually retired in order to stand for election.